gazsiazasz/fread-installer-fastboot/README.md

 # Attribution

 This special version of the fastboot client was created by [yifanlu](https://github.com/yifanlu) based on the official fastboot client.
 The original repository by yifanlu is [here](https://github.com/yifanlu/Fastboot-Kindle).
-The only changes in this fork is to the `Makefile`, to this readme and the addition of a COPYING file with the license.
+This fork adds features related to flashing and backup.

 # Disclaimer